You Can Help Your Country: English children's work during the Second World War

 By Berry Mayall and Virginia Morrow

-The figures and the stories and photographs that go with them are all in this scholarly, readable and frequently moving book from London University's Institute of Education.
-It draws on interviews, official records, personal accounts and logbooks.
-The key message is that the children of the war were important and willing participants in a flat-out national effort first to survive and then to come out on top.
+The figures, and the stories and photographs that accompany them, are in this scholarly, readable and moving book from London University's Institute of Education.
+It draws on interviews, official records, personal accounts, school histories and logbooks.
+The key message is that the children of the war were important and willing participants in a flat-out national effort, first to survive and then to come out on top.

-For teachers, that is an important antidote to what I think of as "the evacuation fixation" - an approach that concentrates on wartime children as bewildered exiles, tagged, labelled and packed off on trains.
-That was real enough, but it is important that schools should also take this book's view of children empowered, important and appreciated - children like the nine-year-old Brownie Sixer who, on the outbreak of war, was called to action by a phone call, ".to collect my Six and report to the school opposite my father's shop".
+For teachers particularly, that is an important antidote to what I think of as "the evacuation fixation" - a classroom approach which concentrates on wartime children as bewildered exiles, tagged, labelled and packed off on trains.
+Of course that was real enough, but it is important that schools should also take this book's view of children empowered, important and appreciated - children like a nine-year-old Brownie "Sixer", who, on the outbreak of war, was called to action by a phone call, "... to collect my Six and report to the school opposite my father's shop".
 (They were to escort incoming evacuees to their new homes.)

-For many, it was the greatest of great adventures.
+Clearly, for many, it was the greatest of great adventures, a time for pride and real-life achievement.
 Any child would have been green with envy of the two Malvern College boys who went out with the Home Guard in their holidays and, in the words of the school's history, "helped to bring down a German raider with concentrated rifle fire".